Magnetic Double-Wells: Lower Bounds on Tunneling: Anisotropic Magnetic Harmonic Oscillator; Appendix by Tal Shpigel

-where the exact expression of $\tilde{S}_{cl}(x,y,t)$ is given in \cite{MATSUMOTO1995168}.
+which is displayed explicitly in \cite[Proposition 2.1]{MATSUMOTO1995168}.
+However, there is a small mistake in the expression of the Hamiltonian in \eqref{eq:matsumoto_hamiltonian}.
+For $q(t,x,y)$ as presented in \cite{MATSUMOTO1995168} to be the fundamental solution of the heat equation, the Hamiltonian should have the signs of $A_1$ and $A_2$ flipped:

+We will work with the Hamiltonian $H$, where the vector potential $A$ has the corrected signs, as in \cref{eq:A-corrected}.

 We will use this to prove bounds on the Green's function of $H$ modified to remove the effect of the ground state.
-However, there is a small mistake in the expression of the Hamiltonian in \eqref{eq:matsumoto_hamiltonian}.
-For $q(t,x,y)$ as presented in \cite{MATSUMOTO1995168} to be the fundamental solution of the heat equation, the Hamiltonian should have the signs of $\theta_1$ and $\theta_2$ flipped: $\theta_1=-\frac{B}{2}x_2$ and $\theta_2=\frac{B}{2}x_1$.
-We will work with the Hamiltonian with the correct signs.

-Next, we perform change of notations and variables to make the expressions more convenient for our goal.
-The full change of notation is as follows: